BKuljanin/STM32-CAN-LINK/README.md

 - `CAN_HasNewCommand() / CAN_GetLastCommand()`

-  Non-blocking interface to check for and retrieve the latest received motor command.
+  Check for and retrieve the latest received motor command.

 - `HAL_CAN_RxFifo1MsgPendingCallback()`